poornalayam/poornalayam-web-hugo/content/home.md

 ---
-title: Vedanta Talks in Tamil
+title: Welcome to Poornalayam
 type: page
 name: home
 ---
-Welcome to Poornalayam.

 You are invited to listen to Vedanta classes conducted by Swami Guruparananda in Tamil.

 Swami Guruparananda, a traditional teacher of Vedanta, is a disciple of Swami Paramarthananda.
 Swamiji teaches the Upanishads, the Gita and other Vedantic Texts, in Tamil.
 Learn more [about Swamiji](/home/about-swamiji/).